Checkmk/kubernetes/README.md

 We plan to provide helm charts in the future as well.

 ## Support
 Check out the [Checkmk Forum] where people actively post suggestions for common problems.
-We also regularly check by, so feel free to make a post detailing your problem.
+We also check back regularly, so feel free to make a post describing your problem.

 [checkmk repository]: https://github.com/tribe29/checkmk
 [Checkmk Forum]: https://forum.checkmk.com/